 While the idea and execution of both devices are quite similar, the AWS Snowball Edge doesn’t depend on downloading a client to perform tasks.
 If using an Amazon S3 adapter for Snowball, then the AWS Snowball Edge device comes with the client pre-installed.
 It then encrypts data automatically upon transfer to the AWS Snowball Edge device, whereas using a downloaded Snowball Client encrypts the data on your workstation before data transfer to the Snowball device.

-- Storage Optimized, which provides Amazon S3-compatible object storage, block storage, and 24 vCPUs.
-It’s a good option for both large-scale data transfer and local storage.
+- Storage Optimized, which provides Amazon S3-compatible object storage, block storage, and 24 vCPUs, is a good option for both large-scale data transfer and local storage.

 In addition to Amazon S3 compatibility, the Amazon EC2 endpoint supports a subset of API actions for running and computing instances on the AWS Snowball Edge.
 You can also trigger Lambda functions in response to events, allowing you to run code without any administration.

-Putting the AWS Snowball Edge to Use
+Using AWS Snowball Edge

 Boeing put it to use while flying image-capturing drones in remote areas.
 The AWS Snowball Edge allowed them to pre-process the data on the spot before transferring it to the cloud for analysis.
-Similarly, the Oregon State University research team needed to collect data on a distant research vessel, analyze it, and transfer it to the cloud after arriving back home.
+Similarly, the OSU team needed to collect data on a distant research vessel, analyze it, and transfer it to the cloud after arriving back home.

 If you’re thinking about making use of the AWS Snowball edge technology, do some research into the steps you should take.
 You’ll need to create an AWS account that includes administrator-level AWS Identity and Access Management permissions.
 The files and folders you want to transfer also need to follow object key naming conventions for Amazon S3.
 Exact steps depend on whether you wish to import data, export data, or use compute instances, so read up on the details to ensure you get the job done right.